 To pay your bill you can:

-Use our patient portal to pay your bill online.
+Use our online bill pay to pay your bill online.

 Mail payments to: